fayzgolden666/NSPlugins/README.md

 =============================================

 Don't do it.
 The Clockwork plugin scene has plenty of able developers.
 We're basically the only ones making open-source plugins for NutScript besides the actual developers of the framework itself.

+If we see a port of one of our plugins to Clockwork, (We will be able to tell, by the way) We will ask you to take it down.
+Even though you guys ignore Black Tea's porting rights, we still ask you kindly NOT to do it.
+We work hard on these things and are tired of Clockwork and it's biggotry.